What Can I Learn From Taking A Bipolar Test?

 Interpersonal and social rhythm therapy

-Interpersonal and social rhythm therapy may help one create a consistent daily routine for sleep, eating, and exercise.
+Interpersonal and social rhythm therapy may help one create a consistent daily routine for sleep, diet, and exercise.
 A consistent routine may allow for mood management.
 Those with bipolar disorder may benefit from establishing daily rhythms and routines in relationships and other areas of life.

 Dialectical behavioral therapy (DBT)

-DBT is a therapy often used to support those with a mood disorder in regulating emotions, creating healthy relationships, and managing symptoms through mindfulness.
+DBT is a therapy often used to support those with a mood disorder in controlling emotions, creating healthy relationships, and managing symptoms through mindfulness.
 DBT is an approved treatment and screening instrument for adolescents, and you may be able to participate in it with your family or a group of other adolescents.

 Several medications are often prescribed to aid in the symptoms of bipolar disorder.
 Medication may include mood stabilizers, antidepressants, and antipsychotics.
 Anti-anxiety medications may also be prescribed in some cases, as anxiety can be a symptom of the condition.
 Consult with your healthcare professional before starting or stopping a medication.